-Above all, write your copy to be customer-focused rather than brand-focused.
+Above all, your copy to be customer-focused rather than brand-focused.
 Counterintuitively, what matters and speaks to the customer is almost certainly different from what matters to the retailer.
 So always consider how your writing will be perceived by your audience and do the most to make it personal.

 Once you have a first draft written, read it aloud to yourself.
 Does it sound conversational and appropriate?
 Does it flow nicely and naturally, without any clunky sentences or unnecessarily big words?